 What do the founder of Gibson Guitars, Almanzo Wilder of Little House on the Prairie fame, and William Wheeler, the 19th vice president of the United States have in common?
 They were all born and raised in the Malone region, which is a great location for a day of exploration and adventure for the young and young at heart.
 Because planning a family day can be a challenge and simply having fun is more important, we've done the work of planning for you!

-To start your day, grab a muffin -- or two -- at On the Rize Bakery on Main Street, then head to the Malone Memorial Recreation Park, just south of downtown, for a scenic walk that is perfect for a morning warm up.
+To start your day, grab a muffin -- or two -- then head to the Malone Memorial Recreation Park, just south of downtown, for a scenic walk that is perfect for a morning warm up.
 Away from the noise of the road, the park's Pinnacle Trail can be done as either a one or two mile loop.
 The longer loop takes you into fragrant woods with a gentle incline that is great for even young walkers.
 On hot days, be sure to bring your bathing suits and water wings for a fun post-walk swim.
 The rec park hosts many family friendly events throughout the summer, including night sky viewing, fun runs, and art activities, so be sure to check our events page for a full list.

 Car hopping vibes